 The course includes lectures and student seminars, field work and excursions, independent work/group work on the semester assignment.
 The main part of the course is lectures/seminars on contemporary fish(eries) issues, 3 hours weekly.
 In addition, field work as part of an excursion is to be conducted.
 Here, the students will learn how to use various sampling gears for fish surveys, and learn about methods used in various fisheries and ecotoxicological analyses.
 The excursion lasts for 3 days.
 Electrofishing in a stream with anadromous salmonides is mandatory.
 A semester assignment must be submitted within one month before the oral examination.

 Selected articles and reports, along with the lectures.
-To be made accessible in Canvas.
+To be made accessible via Fronter as pdf-files.

 NATF240, ECOL200 and VANN210.

-The first lecture, excursions and participation in minimum 50 % of the remaining lectures/seminars.
+Excursions and participation in minimum 50 % of the lectures/seminars.